vischulisem/Maize_Scanner/README.md

-# Overview of Maize Scanner
+# Overview of Maize Scanner :corn:
 This repository is a group of scripts and data to analyze an ear of maize.
 Each script can be cloned and run in the terminal and uses argparse as argument parser.</br>
 Scripts and the order they should be run are outlined below.